18F/Head-Start-HSES-Procurement/appendix_a.md

 # Appendix A: Technical details of HSES

 The production environment is hosted on the cloud.gov platform providing services for security, user applications, and data exchange.
 A Secure Sockets Layer (SSL) Gateway is used for System Administration access.
 HSES is rated FedRAMP Low.
+The following versions are a snapshot of what was in use in May 2021, and some minor updates or patches may have been applied since then.
+However, these details are generally accurate for the HSES environment.

 HSES consists of:
 * Languages: